Chart Color Schemes

 Health performance in Belmont is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Belmont faces significant health challenges, as indicated by its health data.
-The prevalence of common health conditions is notable across both younger and older age cohorts.
+Belmont faces significant health challenges, as indicated by data showing high prevalence of common health conditions across both younger and older age groups.
+The rate of private health cover is 52%, slightly higher than the average SA2 area but lower than the Rest of NSW figure at 54.4%.

 Frequently Asked Questions - Health